 The Ketchikan Alaska cruise port is a stop for nearly every ship sailing the inside passage.
-The first port for nearly all northbound cruises heading to Anchorage, Ketchikan serves as an introduction to the rugged Alaskan frontier for many visitors.
+Generally the first port for on northbound cruises heading to Anchorage, Ketchikan serves as an introduction to the rugged Alaskan frontier for many visitors.
 A quick glance at the ship’s Ketchikan shore excursions and it is clear that visitors are spoilt for choice.
 The difficulty comes from trying to choose from all the unique things to do in Ketchikan Alaska.
-It is famous as the Salmon Capital of the World, as well as being home to the world’s largest collection of totem poles.
+It is famous as the salmon capital of the world, as well as being home to the world’s largest collection of totem poles.

-Ketchikan’s an easy port.
+Ketchikan’s an easy port to explore on your own.
 Walking off the ship, we were practically in town with no shortage of restaurants, shops, museums, hiking options, and bars.
 However, for a bit of adventure, more in-depth history, culture, or a traditional seafood feast, a Ketchikan shore excursion or tour is often needed.
 The ship will tell you that you need to book with them to be assured to be back in time.
 While it is true that the ship will not leave passengers on its excursions, other companies like Viator, a Trip Advisor Company, offer the same worry-free shore excursion guarantee on most (not all) of their excursion options.

 Things to Do in Ketchikan Alaska

 - 1 Things to Do in Ketchikan: Wildlife Viewing and Adventure